PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Evaluation and Results

-\finding{4}{ \toolname{} demonstrates excellent performance in multi-language and multi-type bug repair, successfully fixing 201 bugs in the repository-level Java defect dataset Defects4J, and repairing 264 bugs in the competition-level Python defect dataset ConDefects, which is 23 more than the second-best ChatRepair. }
+\finding{4}{ \toolname{} demonstrates excellent performance in multi-language and multi-type bug repair, successfully fixing 164 out of 300 issues on the repository-level defect dataset SWE-Bench-Lite, ranking third among all five baselines.
+Moreover, \toolname{} fixes 264 bugs in the competition-level Python defect dataset ConDefects, which is 23 more than the second-best ChatRepair. }